michelled/weavly.org/src/robot-activities/meet-cubetto.md

 ## Steps

 * Watch video on what is a robot or read a picture book about robots - [Link to video](<https://www.youtube.com/watch?v=6iJu9-8pjcQ&t=11s >)
-* Read a social story on how to play with robots (e.g. expectations on how to handle and respect robots)
+* Read a social story on how to play with robots (e.g. expectations on how to handle and respect robots).
 * Share some adjectives as vocabulary that will be used for this activity.
-This includes shapes (i.e square/cube), wheels, face, wood, brown, tail
+This includes shapes (i.e square/cube), wheels, face, wood, brown, tail.
-* Learner to observe and take notice of Cubetto (e.g. what do you notice about Cubetto) using the discussed vocabulary
+* Learner to observe and take notice of Cubetto (e.g. what do you notice about Cubetto) using the discussed vocabulary.

 ## Tips

-* Ensure batteries are charged and Cubetto is operational prior to activity
+* Ensure operational batteries are available and Cubetto is operational prior to activity.
-* Set an agenda with the duration time-frame of this activity to establish expectations and keep advanced learners engaged within a group setting
+* Set an agenda with the duration / time-frame of this activity to establish expectations and keep advanced learners engaged within a group setting.

 ## Skill Development